aip-dev/aip.dev/aip/general/0158/aip.md

 ## Backwards compatibility

-Adding pagination to an existing RPC is a backwards-incompatible change.
+Adding pagination to an existing operation is a backwards-incompatible change.
 This may seem strange; adding fields to proto messages is generally backwards compatible.
 However, this change is _behaviorally_ incompatible.

 Consider a user whose collection has 75 resources, and who has already written